tu-delft-library/il-master-thesis-guide/book/1c-formulate-information-question.md

 ## Introduction

-Once you have done an initial academic and general orientation, it is time to formulate an information search question.
+Once you have your topic, it is time to formulate an information search question.
 This is a process that requires time and thought, and importantly; specifying exactly what you want to study.
 What information do you need to further shape your project?

 The terms research question and information search question are sometimes used interchangeably.
 In this guide we distinguish between information search questions and research questions.
 We define them as follows:

 - A research question is the focus of you master thesis project, something _you_ want to design or research.
 The answer of a research question commonly cannot be found in literature, but by experimenting and prototyping.

 - Information search questions help you find out what _others_ have designed or researched about your topic or research question.
 They are directly related to your (draft) research question, but can be answered by conducting a literature search.

+As discussed in [0-information-skills](0-information-skills.md): there are multiple phases in a master thesis when you will need to search for information from others.
+For each of these phases, your information needs and resulting information search questions will likely differ.
+You should define clearly what information you need before starting searching and processing your sources.
+If you are at the start of your thesis, you will likely need some more information to refine your research question, to find a knowledge gap or look for a research methodologies or design methods to use.
+If you are already in the middle of your project, you can look for additional information to connect to your research results to what others have done, to adapt your methods, or to check if any new research has come out.

 ::::{grid}
 :gutter: 2